 Do we think about money?
 How to make money?
 How to save and spend it?
 Work for money or let your money work for you.
 We give cash for tithes in church or are tight on money.
 Money can provide us with happiness but can also give us stress.
-We are lying if we say that money is just something we can live without.
+We are lying if we say that money is something we can live without.
 Money is necessary to live on this planet.
-We work because we want to earn money to sustain our living, buy the things we want, and go to places we like.
+We work to earn money to sustain our living, buy what we want, and go places we like.
 We also save money for unexpected necessities.

 We put our money in the bank to earn interest or if we feel it is safer than keeping it under the bed.
 We use the bank to safeguard our money and, at the same time, earn a little interest.
 What does the Bible say about savings?
 Do we save because we fear we might need it in the future?
 Yes, we do!
 Savings are encouraged in the Bible.
 It is wise to put something aside for rainy days, not for fear or hoarding but as what the Bible said in Proverbs 21:20 (NLT), “The wise have wealth and luxury, but fools spend whatever they get.” fools waste what they have, but the wise have precious treasure kept.

 We cannot deny that we have a relationship with money.
 Money cannot buy everything, but it can buy many things.
 The influence of money is potent.
 It corrupts our minds, government officials, and even the church leadership.
 The temptations that money can bring to people have a significant impact not only on our flesh but also on our spirituality.
 Just imagine agricultural lands being converted to subdivisions, high-rise business buildings, illegal logging, illegal drugs, human trafficking, prostitution, gambling, and many more.
 It is all about making money.